Skip to content

 What is something people don’t know about London?

 Many of the main attractions are free to visit, including the British Museum, which houses the Rosetta Stone.
 Also be sure to experience the free attractions that mostly locals enjoy like the British Library, where you can see the Magna Carta, original works of Shakespeare and Dickens, and hand-written drafts of songs written by John Lennon himself.
-Also there is always some sort of festival going on in London during your Untour.
+Also there is always some sort of festival going on in London during your UnTour.
 Whatever is in town that week is probably free!

-Why did you want to work for the London Untour?
+Why did you want to work for the London UnTour?

 Just like most Londoners, I am eager to share all the amazing attributes my city has to offer.
 Working for UnTours, I get to show people the town I love and help them enjoy the city in the most local, authentic way.
 It’s a great feeling to know that I’ve set people off on the right track to experience the best of London.

-What are you most excited about sharing with the London Untourists?
+What are you most excited about sharing with the London UnTourists?

 The art, culture, and parks.
 Most people don’t know that London is actually sixty percent green space, meaning that despite being city people, we still love our nature.
 Also, even though we speak the same langauge, our culture is quite different from America’s.
 For example, there is nothing quite like the pub culture in America.
 In pubs you’ll see babies in strollers, pensioners (retired people), young couples, families, students, and just about any kind of person you can imagine.
 Pubs are often referred to as the living rooms of British society.